- •Video editing guide for beginners

 Hi, I'm delighted to join you on Wondershare to help you learn how to use Apple Final Cut Pro X video editing software.

 A quick word on myself.
-I've been using, writing about and training on Final Cut Pro for more than 10 years.
+My name is Larry Jordan, and I've been using, writing about and training on Final Cut Pro for more than 10 years.
 I travel the world teaching editors how to tell stories in pictures.
 And I can help you master this software so you can tell stories yourself.

 And that’s the key word: story-telling.
 Video editing is part technology and part story-telling.
 Increasingly, people are spending more time watching videos than they are reading.
 This means that if you want to reach your family, friends, or the world at large, you can reach more people faster with a video than with anything you write.